sloanahrens/devops-toolkit/tutorials/1-2-containerization-baseimage.md

-# A Toy Stock-Picker Application, Part 2: Dockerize the App
+# Part 2: Dockerize the App

-In this tutorial we are going to run multiple microservices, including PostgreSQL.
-We made it through Part 1 using only Sqlite, but since we will be need to run multiple microservices in order to use Celery in [Part 3](https://github.com/sloanahrens/devops-toolkit/blob/master/tutorials/1-3-microservices-celery.md), we may as well upgrade our database along the way.
+In this exercise we will take the Django application we built in Part 1, and "dockerize" it.
+We will build the configuration necessary to build a Docker image that can run our application for local development purposes.
+In later exercises we will build on this foundation to created production-ready application images via a continuous integration pipeline.

+### Install Docker-Compose

+If you don't have [Docker-Compose](https://docs.docker.com/compose/) installed on your host OS yet, you will need to install it now.
+You can find installers for the various systems [here](https://docs.docker.com/compose/install/).

 ### Complete Part 1